– Same as for “Patents of Invention“.

 3. Formal drawings;

 5. If the applicant is an assignee, an assignment agreement must be filed; this document must be signed by the inventor and by two witnesses with their names and full addresses typed under their signatures.
+Notarization and legalization are required when the document is executed abroad and a copy is used instead of the original document.

 Term for filing missing documents: for the certified copy of the priority document, three months after filing.
 For all other documents, two months from the official request (extendible for two additional months at a cost).